If you’re thinking about studying a science degree but aren’t sure which one to choose, you’re not alone!

 -

-Diverse content: Topics can include areas such as nutrition, human performance, and health promotion.
+Diverse content: Topics can include areas such as nutrition, science communication, biomaterials, and pharmacology and toxicology.

 So which one’s for you?

 Both degrees share a fascination with the science of life and human health.
-The difference lies in how structures or flexible you want your journey to be:
+The difference lies in how structured or flexible you want your journey to be:

 -